 Section 3.9 Intermediate Stop Frequency Model

 The individual tour stop frequency model predicts the number of stops for each person by primary tour purpose (work, school, university, shopping, escorting, maintenance, discretionary, visiting, and eating).
 The number of stops is predicted by tour direction - outbound (stops made between home and the primary destination) versus inbound (stops made on the way back home).
-Thus the models have 16 alternatives: the number of inbound (0 through 3) combined with the number of outbound (0 through 3) stops.
+Thus the models have 16 alternatives: the number of inbound stops (0 through 3) combined with the number of outbound stops (0 through 3).
 The base alternative for calibrating the individual tour stop frequency model is the 0 outbound and 0 inbound stops alternative.
 Several runs through the model were done to achieve satisfactory levels of calibration.
 Table 3-14a shows the target intermediate stop frequency shares for each tour purpose, while Table 3-14b shows the model estimated tour stop frequency probabilities by tour purpose.
-The model matches the observed stop frequency shares fairly close.
+The model matches the observed stop frequency shares reasonably close.